Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 Following the basic guidelines to care for pepper plants, you should have happy and healthy pequin pepper plants that stay that way throughout the season!
 If you wish to go a little overboard and really squeak out maximum pepper yields, there's some tips below that will help you achieve this!

-- Filtered Afternoon Sunlight - While pequin peppers do need a lot of sunlight to be productive, the intense rays of the afternoon sun can sometimes be a bit much for a single plant to bear.
+While these peppers do need a lot of sunlight to be productive, the intense rays of the afternoon sun can sometimes be a bit much for a single plant to bear.
 Under some circumstances, both the foliage and fruits can suffer from sun scalding.
 To relieve your plants, grow them next to other peppers or close by other large garden crops.
 By increasing the canopy size around each plant, the sunlight coming in will be filtered a bit more efficiently.
 This will keep inner branches and fruits much cooler, but still allow for proper photosynthesis.

-- Amend Soil with Bone Meal - When transplanting young pepper plants into their final containers, add a few tablespoons of homemade bone meal into each hole.
-By placing the bone meal below the root mass of each pepper plant, you'll provide a slow releasing source of plant essential phosphorus.
+When transplanting young pepper plants into their final containers, add a few tablespoons of homemade bone meal into each hole.
+By placing the bone meal below the root mass of each pepper plant, you'll provide a slow-releasing source of plant essential phosphorus.
 This addition will keep pepper blossoms and fruit production at their very best.

-- Compost Tea Foliar Spray - If your pequin pepper plants have attracted the attention of aphids, use a compost tea spay to deter them.
-Spray the plants thoroughly (both upper & undersides of leaves), so that the plant is completely covered with compost tea.
+If your pepper plants have attracted the attention of aphids, use a compost tea spay to deter them.
+Spray the plants thoroughly (both upper and undersides of leaves) so that the plant is completely covered with compost tea.
 If aphids are present, blast them off the plant with the spray.
 Not only will the plant receive a bit of extra instant nutrition, the compost tea will leave a thin film on the leaves that will deter aphids from returning.
-Spray the plants on a twice monthly basis, or after soaking rains.
+Spray the plants on a twice-monthly basis or after soaking rains.

-- Harvest Frequently - The more you harvest, the more peppers the pequin plant will produce!
+The more you harvest, the more peppers this plant will produce!
 When chili peppers have changed from green to red, snip them off with scissors.
 Cut the peppers off as close to the branches as possible.
 Being such dense plants, it's easy to accidentally snip off unripe peppers or foliage, so take care when harvesting.